payasgoyal/calendar-web-server/README.md

 ## Features

 - Login/Register using Email or Google OAuth
-- Email Reminders to notify about any upcoming event
+- Email Reminders to notify users about any upcoming event
 - Manual Entry for multi-day event or single day event
 - Bulk upload of events using CSV file